Hotakus/website-construction-kit/README.md

  ssh://git@ssh.github.com:443/Hotakus/wordpress-kit.git
 ```

-If the submodules folder is empty, you can run:
+If the submodules' folder is empty, you can run:

 ```console
 git submodule update --init --recursive --depth 1